jbaublitz/language-practice/README.md

 # Running the program

-Run `/language-practice path/to/toml/file.toml` to start the program.
+Run `language-practice path/to/toml/file.toml` to start the program.
 This may take some time if you are using conjugation or declension charts as it will pull them in parallel from the internet.
 An internet connection is only required for this part of the execution.